Closure fears tarnish Opel plants' golden anniversary

 “If GM feels the need to close two plants, I think politically it would be very difficult for the company to close two plants in Germany, and this fact makes Ellesmere Port much more vulnerable.”

-A local official for the Unite trade union, John Featherstone, said the workers were angry that their future would come down to politics.
+A local official for the Unite trade union, John Featherstone, said the workers were angry that their future would come down to politics, particularly since the plant had made 265 million euros ($353 million) in savings they were asked to achieve.

 “It doesn’t make sense,” he said.
 “We’re very bitter to even be considered.”